SIMSHIFT: A Benchmark for Adapting Neural Surrogates to Distribution Shifts: Dataset Presentation

 \subsection{Heatsink Design}

-The heat sink dataset represents a \ac{CFD} simulation focused on the thermal performance of heat sinks, commonly used in electronic cooling applications \cite{Arularasan2010, Rahman2024}.
+\textbf{Problem Description.} The \textit{heatsink design} dataset represents a \ac{CFD} simulation focused on the thermal performance of heat sinks, commonly used in electronic cooling applications \citep{Arularasan2010, Rahman2024}.
 It models the convective heat transfer from a heated base through an array of fins to the surrounding air.
-The simulation captures how geometric fin characteristics, specifically, the number, height, and thickness of fins, affect the overall heat dissipation, along with the temperature of the heat sink.
+The simulation captures how geometric fin characteristics along with the temperature of the heatsink affect the overall heat dissipation.
+Outputs include steady state temperature, velocity and pressure fields, enabling the assessment of design efficiency and thermal resistance under varying configurations.
+The main engineering metric measures the relative error in the temperature distribution along the dashed green line in \cref{fig:heatsink_overview}.

-The 3D CFD model outputs include steady state temperature (see \cref{fig:heatsink_overview}), velocity and pressure fields, enabling the assessment of design efficiency and thermal resistance under varying configurations.
-An overview of the setup as well as key parameters are provided in \cref{app:heatsink_detailed}.
+\textbf{Input Parameters} and their variations as well as an overview of the setup are provided in \cref{app:heatsink_detailed}.